 Introduction to Regression Analysis: Understanding the Basics

-Regression analysis is a fundamental concept in statistics that involves establishing a relationship between two or more variables.
-In this context, the goal is to create a mathematical model that can predict the value of a continuous outcome variable based on one or more predictor variables.
-The underlying principle of regression analysis is to identify the best-fitting line or curve that minimizes the difference between observed and predicted values.
+Regression analysis is a fundamental concept in statistics, used to establish a relationship between two or more variables.
+It is a powerful tool for predicting the value of a continuous outcome variable based on one or more predictor variables.
+The goal of regression analysis is to create a mathematical model that can accurately predict the value of the outcome variable for a given set of predictor variables.
+In this article, we will delve into the basics of regression analysis, exploring its underlying principles, types, and applications.

 What is Regression Analysis?